 Krathongs are small, decorated floats made from dried bread or banana leaves that are placed in the river with a candle as an offering.
-Sometimes a coin is placed on the float for good luck.
+The intent is to demonstrate gratitude to the Goddess of Water as well as to ask for forgiveness for the pollution as a result of the celebration.
+Sometimes a coin is placed on the float for good luck as misfortune floats away.

 If you wish to make your own offering to the river, krathongs of various sizes and cost are available from street vendors for purchase.
 Avoid contributing to the environmental issues dealt with after a big festival by only purchasing krathongs made from biodegradable materials.
 Avoid those cheapies made from non-biodegradable Styrofoam.